Halit Ergenç: Theatre

 In 1996, Ergenç began acting at the Dormen Theatre and had his first leading role in the musical The King and I.

 He continued working in theatre in plays such as Kiss Me, Kate, Tatlı Charity, Beni Seviyor, Kral ve Ben, Amphitrion 2000, Evita, Hayalet and Ötekiler and Şarkılar Susarsa.
 He went to New York and acted in the musical The Adventures of Zak.

 Then, he appeared in a number of plays such as Bugün Git Yarın Gel, Popcorn, Arapsaçı and Sevgilime Göz Kulak Ol.

+Ergenç appeared as Willy Loman in Arthur Miller's Death of a Salesman, directed by Rufus Norris, at the Zorlu PSM in June 2026.

 Personal life

-Since 2009, he has been married to his Binbir Gece co-star Bergüzar Korel with whom he has two sons named Ali and Han, and a daughter named Leyla.
+Since 2009, he has been married to his Binbir Gece co-star Bergüzar Korel with whom he has two sons named Ali (born February 2010) and Han (born March 2020), and a daughter named Leyla (born November 2021.).
 His younger brother Mehmet Sait Ergenç—named for their father—is also an actor.
 He has stated that he likes Zeki Demirkubuz's style and Ferzan Özpetek's emotion, but prefers to work the most with Reha Erdem and Çağan Irmak, whom he describes as both young and talented directors.

 In 2017, Ergenç visited Pakistan and attended the Lux Style Awards, where he was honoured with the International Icon of the year award, due to his popularity in the country.
 In his accepting speech, Ergenç said that he had grown up knowing Pakistan as a "brother country".